lamini-ai/lamini-examples/rag.md

 1. :books: :mag: Retrieval - Scans the knowledge base to retrieve info relevant to the user's prompt.
 Ex:
    - User prompt: `"Have we invested in any generative AI companies in the past year?"`
    - Scan the the company's internal documents.
 Retrieve information relevant to the prompt, such as company names, funding amounts, equity stakes, investments dates, and key personnel involved.
-2. ➕ Augmentation - Augment the prompt with the data retrieved from step 1.
-Ex:
+2. ➕ Augmentation - Augment the prompt with the data retrieved from step 1 like below:
    - ```
+     1/1/2023, we invested in company A...
-     In the past year, we invested in two generative AI companies.
+     1/2/2023, we invested in company B...
-     Investment to Super Piped Piper in Palo Alto was led by Russe H. from the series A team and concluded on Mar 2, 2023, for $1,000,000 and 10% equity.
-Super Piped Piper focuses on ensuring responsible deployment of generative AI models.
-     Details can be found in https://my_company.com/private_docs/piped_piper
-     Investment to SeeFood in Palo Alto was led by Erlich B. from the seed round team and concluded on Oct 1, 2023, for $10,000,000 and 25% equity.
-SeeFood uses AI to create octupus cooking videos that you can see using Oculus headsets.
-     Details can be found on https://my_company.com/private_docs/see_food
+     ...

      Using the information above answer the following: Have we invested in any generative AI companies in the past year?
      ```
 3. ✨ Generation - Generate a well-informed response for the prompt from step 2.
 Ex:
    - ```
-     Yes, in the past year, we invested in two generative AI companies: Super Piped Piper and SeeFood.
+     Yes, in 2023, we invested in ...
      ```

 ## Step 0: Prepare Knowledge Data